RedTurtle/collective.contactauthor/README.rst

 Dependencies
 ============

-This product has been tested on Plone 3.3 (feedback on Plone 4 tests are welcome)
+This product has been tested on Plone 3.3 and Plone 4.2

 Credits
 =======